hpowell20/goeuro-api-test/README.md

 - The project can be built by executing the command `./gradlew clean build`
 - Once built, the application can be run using the command java -jar GoEuroTest.jar "CITY_NAME" (where CITY_NAME is the city used as the input to the API)

+NOTE: The generated CSV file will be of the format "CITY_NAME".csv.

 ## Running Tests

 - Tests can be run You can run tests using gradle by executing `./gradlew cleanTest test`